Viking Saga censorship incident: Response

 On August 31, Edwards said that news reports on the incident by the media were "both correct and incorrect", adding that publication of the Viking Saga was only paused and that other student journalism activities such as the yearbook were continuing.
 He stated that it was "misleading" to characterize the reason for the actions against the newspaper as being based on a small number of published articles.

-Mike Hiestand, a senior legal counsel for the Student Press Law Center (SPLC), noted that schools were increasingly shutting down student newspapers as a form of censorship, observing that "you can't censor a student newspaper you no longer have".
-He observed that the most common censorship trigger was a story that criticized the school or that the administration perceived to make them look bad.
-According to a lawyer from the SPLC who was also a former student of the school and present at the time, the administration considered it "controversial" that the student journalists were using their preferred names instead of the names they were assigned at birth.
+Mike Hiestand, a senior legal counsel for the Student Press Law Center (SPLC), said that schools were increasingly shutting down student newspapers as a form of censorship, observing that "you can't censor a student newspaper you no longer have".
+He observed that the most common censorship trigger was a story that criticized the school or one that the administration perceived as making them look bad.
+According to a lawyer from the SPLC, who was a former student of the school and was present at the time of the incident, the administration considered it "controversial" that the student journalists were using their preferred names instead of the names they were assigned at birth.
 SPLC executive director Hadar Harris said that this was not the only case of censorship of a school newspaper in the state, writing that "Nebraska has become a center for a number of egregious censorship cases in recent years, but the Saga's case also indicates a nationwide trend of administrators increasingly censoring LGBTQIA+ related content, including chosen names and pronouns".

 The Nebraska branch of the American Civil Liberties Union (ACLU) said that the move was viewpoint discrimination that violated the Constitution of the United States.
 In a letter to Edwards, the ACLU chapter said that shutting down the Viking Saga violated the students' rights under the First and Fourteenth Amendments, as well as Title IX protections against sexual discrimination, noting that "the district cannot censor student journalism because district leadership disagrees with LGBTQ rights and wishes to keep students from encountering viewpoints that do not align with that perceived viewpoint".

+In November 2022, New York City schools chancellor David Banks was asked about the incident during a roundtable discussion with student journalists from local schools.
+He stated:

+Commenting on the statement by chancellor Banks, Hillary Davis of the SPLC said: